How Belief Works

 But this objection wrongly assumes that if we believe X then changing this belief is dependent on us assessing that X is a false claim and that a contrary claim is a true claim.
 Just as the formation of belief X can't be due to us assessing that X is a true claim, because that assessment is based on that belief, so the subsequent formation of a contrary belief, and thus the end of our belief of X, can’t be due to us assessing that the contrary claim is a true claim and that X is a false claim, because the reverse will be true.

 Also, as I said earlier, the process of assessing the truth of X can lead to the formation of belief X, because this belief may only form during that process.
 Likewise, if we believe X and then assess the truth of both X and a contrary claim, we can change to believing the contrary claim during this process, and then assess that the contrary claim is a true claim and that X is a false claim.
-So believing X before assessing the truth of both X and a contrary claim doesn’t even mean that we’ll necessarily assess that X is a true claim and that the contrary claim is therefore false.
+So believing X before assessing the truth of both X and a contrary claim doesn’t even mean that we’ll necessarily assess that X is a true claim and that the contrary claim is false.

 We obviously can only begin to assess the truth of a claim after it has entered our mind.
-But concluding X involves X entering our mind upon it being generated by our reason, and a conclusion is by definition a belief.
+But concluding X involves claim X entering our mind upon it being generated by our reason, and a conclusion is by definition a belief.
 So we can believe X before we’ve had a chance to even begin to assess the truth of X.

-Belief involves a claim, and the formation of any belief involves thinking the claim concerned.
+Belief involves a claim.
+In the example, the belief that it's raining involves the claim It's raining.
+And the formation of any belief involves thinking the believed claim.
+In the example, the formation of the belief that it's raining involves thinking 'It's raining'.
 So the formation of a belief about our surroundings or body via sensory perception involves the generation of a claim about the physical world, and us thinking that claim.
-For example, the formation, via visual perception, of our belief that it's raining involves the generation of the claim It's raining, and us thinking 'It's raining'.

 And yet the output of a perceptual process is in itself simply a perceptual experience of the physical world.
 In the example, the output of the visual process is in itself simply our visual experience of rain.
 That is, the output of a perceptual process is the content of one of our senses, not a thought about that content.